MCL Tear Clayton, MO

 Pre- and Post-Surgical Rehabilitation

-Pre/post surgical rehabilitation is essential for recovery before and after surgery.
+Pre/post surgical rehabilitation is crucial for recovery both before and after surgery.
 At Axes Physical Therapy in Clayton, MO, we offer personalized rehabilitation programs designed to prepare your knee for surgery by improving strength and flexibility.
-Post-surgery, our Clayton, MO physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
+Post-surgery, our Clayton, MO physical therapists collaborate with you to optimize recovery, emphasizing knee stability and function restoration.
 This comprehensive approach guarantees you can resume your regular activities swiftly and securely.

 Clayton, MO Physical Therapy for MCL Tears